Developer Guidelines

 cause scaling and advertisement issues in fullscreen mode.

-as possible.
-Games that are compatible on mobile devices receive priority placement with
+possible.
+Games that are compatible on mobile devices receive priority placement with top

-top game publishers.
-Moreover, these games are offered to partners with high-traffic web
+game publishers.
+Moreover, these games are offered to partners with high-traffic web pages,

 Mobile-compatible games should have smooth performance and enjoyable gameplay.